 1. Make Tokyo Sightseeing Easier.
 A New “Luggage Hub” Opens Underground at TOFROM YAESU TOWER

-The moment you step off the train at Tokyo Station, one of the first things that weighs on your mind — quite literally — is your heavy suitcase.
+The moment you step off the train at Tokyo Station, one of the first things that weighs on your mind might be your heavy suitcase.
 You wander the vast station searching for a coin locker, only to find every single one is full.
-That experience can completely deflate your excitement for the trip.
+This is a common experience which can really hamper the rest of your day.

-Luckily, a brand-new coin locker area is opening on Friday, March 20, 2026, inside Bus Terminal Tokyo Yaesu (Underground Area A), located beneath TOFROM YAESU TOWER.
-This is more than just a place to park your bags — it’s a new “hands-free sightseeing sanctuary” for exploring Tokyo.
+Luckily, a brand-new coin locker area is opening on Friday, March 20th, 2026, inside Bus Terminal Tokyo Yaesu (Underground Area A), located beneath TOFROM YAESU TOWER.
+This is more than just a place to drop off your bags, but it also acts as a new “hands-free sightseeing sanctuary” for exploring Tokyo.

 • Right next to the bus stop: You can drop off or pick up your luggage immediately before boarding or after getting off a highway bus — no unnecessary detours.